 L and I, the only two officer’s on the tour of 6, dropped off our bags, changed into summer dresses and headed back out to the main strip for dinner.
 I had this huge greek salad that was very good but I had eaten so much already that day I gave half of it away to one of the pilots on shore patrol.

 We then got Galata ice cream cones and L and I took a cab back to the ship because by this time I really was exhausted and it was going on 11pm.
 All of the cabs on the island are Mercedes for some reason and they drive like 90 mph down the streets so we were holding on for dear life, as we zoomed back.
 They also drive on the wrong side of the road in Cyprus, same as London.
 Luckily we made it safely there and I jumped into my bed and immediately passed out!

 I woke up early in the morning and got ready for a 0800 departure again as usual.
 Today’s tour was called the Footsteps of Aphrodite.
 There was a big coach bus that came and picked us up so there were definitely a lot more people on this tour than the first one.
 We had a group made up of 3 pilots and 4 officers, then whoever else just happened to be on our bus.

-Afterward, we went to the tomb of the kings which is a place where they had found hundreds of tombs after much excavation.
+Afterward, we went to the tomb of the kings which is a place where they found hundreds of tombs after a very large excavation.
 Rumor has it that no real kings were buried there, but seeing the graves was eery and awesome all at the same time.
-I of course don’t get that freaked out since I have worked with the dead, but it was fun freaking out K and H. Haha.
+I of course don’t get that freaked out since I worked for a coroner before joining the Navy, but it was fun freaking out K and H. Haha.

 For a complete listing of all of my deployment articles Click the Link: MY FIRST DEPLOYMENT